Marak/buddypond/ReadMe.md

 So you've made it to the end of the `ReadMe.md`?
 Neat.

 Buddy Pond consists of a backend server and front-end client.
-T

 The server code is currently private access invite-only.
 We intend to make the server code public in two more weeks.